soak the edge

 water or acid on earth.

-Eco+poetics presents an environment-in-crisis as a tool
+Eco+poetics presents an environment-in-crisis aa tool

 for political change.
 It insinuates interconnectedness, and